Ultra Galaxy Legend Side Story: Ultraman Zero vs. Darklops Zero: Stage I: Cosmic Collision

-Stage II: Zero's Suicide Zone
+Stage II: Zero's Life or Death Struggle

 Zero's Zero Twin Sword drifted in outer space after his defeat by Darklops Zero until it was claimed by Utraman Leo.

 Meanwhile, Zero finds himself trapped within a dimensional gap and faced against an impostor Ace.
 Following the battle, Darklops Zero was restrained once more by Herodia, remembering a figure named "Kaiser Belial" before deactivating.
 Rei was restrained after his failed attempt to intrude the alien base but was rescued by none other than his alternate self.
 Unlike the prime Rei, alt-Reimon was never able to control his powers, forced into the state of Reionic Burst until the original Rei punched Reimon, thus deactivating its Reionic Burst mode.
 Rei revealed that he lost his Raybrad instinct after Hyuga threw Seven's Eye Slugger, creating a scar on his chest which symbolizes the former's friendship with ZAP Spacy members.
-While searching for Rei, Hyuga instead finds his Neo Battle Nizer and an entrance to the alien base made by Litra.
+While searching for Rei, Hyuga instead finds his Neo Battlenizer and an entrance to the alien base made by Litra.
 Although the fake Ace was destroyed, Zero try to find an escaped but was halted by Seven and Ultraman impostors.

-Arriving at the launch facility, Rei and alt-Reimon discover an army of mass-produced Ultra Brothers and met Herodia, the Alien Salome that also stole Reimon's Battle Nizer to create Mecha Gomora.
+Arriving at the launch facility, Rei and alt-Reimon discover an army of mass-produced Ultra Brothers and met Herodia, the Alien Salome that also stole Reimon's Battlenizer to create Mecha Gomora.
 Despite being unstable, but Darklops Zero's dimension core is successfully held in the Alien Salome's control, allowing them to send an army of fake Ultra Brothers to various universes.
 With Zero at his limits, Leo arrives to his aid while reminding his student of the harsh training he previously faced.
-Hyuga appears and gives Rei the Neo Battle Nizer, summoning Gomora to stop the Salome's plans while a repaired Mecha Gomora was sent to fight the Battle Nizer monster as well.
+Hyuga appears and gives Rei the Neo Battlenizer, summoning Gomora to stop the Salome's plans while a repaired Mecha Gomora was sent to fight the Battlenizer monster as well.
 Herodia tries to get her servants to work but was captured by Darklops Zero while her servants died from their base's rubble.
 Darklops proceed to destroy the entire factory and reprimand his captor of how living organisms being selfish before she fell from a great height.
 In order to escape the dimensional gap, Leo told his student to re-enact his and Astra's Double Flasher, which they succeeded and at the same time destroying the fake Ultraman and Seven.
 In her final breath, Herodia revealed to Hyuga that Darklops Zero was a creation of unknown force, as they only salvaged the robot when it was shown floating in outer space.